 - After brushing, spit excess toothpaste instead of gargling with water

 - Explain the importance of visiting the dentist

-When it comes to choosing the right toothbrush for your little one, pick Mama’s Choice My First Toothbrush.
+When choosing the right toothbrush for your little one, pick Mama’s Choice My First Toothbrush.
 It features soft bristles perfect for your toddler’s developing teeth.

 It is available in two fun colors that will surely catch your little one’s attention.
-It’s also designed with functionality in mind!
-The silicone safety shield prevents the toothbrush from getting too deep into the child’s mouth, preventing injury, especially if the kid is still learning how to brush on their own.
+But it’s also designed with functionality in mind!
+For example, the silicone safety shield prevents the toothbrush from getting too deep into the child’s mouth, preventing injury, especially if the kid is still learning to brush on their own.

 Your children are more prone to sickness if they have poor personal hygiene.
 However, this does not have to be the case.
 By implementing the personal hygiene routines outlined above, you can keep your children healthy and free of bacteria-causing sickness.